fnetai/yaml/fnet/how-to.md

 # Developer Guide for `@fnet/yaml`

-## Overview
+## 1. Overview

-`@fnet/yaml` is an advanced YAML processing library designed to extend the functionality of YAML by introducing expressions within keys and values of YAML documents.
-The library allows for dynamic evaluation and transformation of YAML content using setters (`s::`), getters (`g::`), and tags (`t::`).
-This makes it a powerful tool for configuration management and data transformation in development projects.
+`@fnet/yaml` is an npm library designed to process YAML files with enhanced capabilities such as using expressions in keys and values.
+It allows for dynamic value setting with setters, fetching data via file and HTTP URLs using getters, and conditionally applying transformations based on tags.
+This utility is particularly useful for developers working with complex YAML configurations that require dynamic and conditional data manipulation.

-Developers can leverage these features to automatically resolve YAML dependencies from local files, remote URLs, and manipulate YAML content based on expressions, enhancing the flexibility and reusability of YAML files in various environments.

-## Installation
+## 2. Installation

-To install `@fnet/yaml`, use npm or yarn:
+To install the `@fnet/yaml` library, you can use npm or yarn as shown in the following commands:

 ```bash
 npm install @fnet/yaml